 Medical Withdrawal Process

 A student who has an injury or illness that prevents the completion of all* classes for that term may request a Medical Withdrawal through the Vice President for Student Affairs & Dean of Students Office.
 The Medical Withdrawal process is outlined below.
 It should be noted that a Medical Withdrawal can only be requested after midterm.
 A student wanting to withdraw before mid-term must follow the Withdrawal from Course Policy outlined in the Undergraduate and Graduate Catalogs.
 If an undergraduate student had to withdraw from a class before midterm for a documented medical reason, that student may use this process to appeal to change a regular withdrawal to a medical withdrawal.
 Questions regarding this policy should be directed to the Office of the Registrar (333-5727).
-Questions regarding the late withdrawal process should be directed to the Vice President for Student Affairs & Dean of Students office (333-5941).
+Questions regarding the late withdrawal process should be directed to the Vice President for the Division of Enrollment, Marketing, and Communications.
 It is the student’s responsibility to withdraw officially in accordance with university regulations.

 * Only in very rare instances will a partial withdrawal be considered, such as in cases where a student may not be able to complete a specific class because of a medical condition or injury that prohibits participation.